 The insurer might ask for certain documents from the insured before they finally go about the process of settling the claim.

-With the gradual and progressive improvement in technology a lot off ease has come about in the process of storage of policy documents.
+With the gradual and progressive improvement in technology, a lot of ease has come about in the process of storage of policy documents.
 Now policy documents can be stored in Dematerialized or electronic format also.
-This helps in case where the original policy has been misplaced or lost and in such situations the only question that the insurer asks is the date when the policy was taken.
+This helps in the case where the original policy has been misplaced or lost and in such situations, the only question that the insurer asks is the date when the policy was taken.

 Myth # 3: Low Insurance Premium means Low Insurance Coverage

 Insurance coverage for homes and the premium amount payable are not always directly proportional.
 If the home to be insured is already equipped with such safety devices as fire alarm, and burglar alarms, it is likely that the insurer will offer discounts on the premium.